DHRI-Curriculum/Data-and-Ethics/lessons.md

 Measurements must be accurate, in that they must represent the correct values.
 While an observation may be valid, it might at the same time be inaccurate.
 123 Fake street is a valid, inaccurate street address.

-Unfortunately, accuracy is mostly acheived in the observation process.
+Unfortunately, accuracy is mostly achieved in the observation process.
 To be achieved in the cleaning process, an outside trusted source would have to be cross-referenced.

 ### Completeness